 We have supported (along with birdlife Middle East and IUCN) a protection programme whereby the ibis population has been protected by a 24-hour guard comprising local Bedouin and wardens on secondment from the nearby desert reserve.

-The Syrian government authorities led by the desert Commission have been extremely supportive of and proactive in efforts to conserve the Ibis and a protected area has been created around the breeding colony.
-However further awareness raising is essential both in Palmyra and Damsacus to generate a sense of national pride in the birds, so that there is political support for the programme at the highest levels.
+The Syrian government authorities led by the Desert Commission have been extremely supportive of and proactive in efforts to conserve the Ibis and a protected area has been created around the breeding colony.
+However further awareness raising is essential both in Palmyra and Damsacus to generate a sense of national pride in the birds, so that there is political support for the programme.

-In the six years since the birds were discovered most resources have been placed on protection activities.
-However we have undertaken studies on feeding ecology to better understand the use of different areas and habitat preferences.
-This has been essential in guiding management decisions and in influencing development in the surrounding area e.g. a highly collaborative programme of work with Petro-Canada in relation to their exploration of gas fields in the region.
+In the six years since the birds were discovered, most resources have been placed on protection activities.
+However, we have undertaken studies on feeding ecology to better understand the use of different areas and habitat preferences.
+This has been essential in guiding management decisions and in influencing development in the surrounding area eg a collaborative programme of work with Petro-Canada in relation to their exploration of gas fields in the region.